-The Company's revenues from the segment of leasable office space in Israel have not been materially affected since the outbreak of the COVID-19 crisis, other than due to a response to specific requests of tenants in the Company's office properties for relief (mainly tenants the reopening of which has been banned or significantly restricted such as: gyms, dental clinics, colleges, etc.) as well as the spreading out of rent payments due to the COVID-19 crisis.
-Rent collection in Q2/2020 was in line with the ordinary course, similar to the period before the outbreak of the virus.
+The Company's revenues from the segment of leasable office space in Israel have not been materially affected since the outbreak of the COVID-19 crisis, other than due to a response to specific requests of tenants in the Company's office properties for relief (mainly tenants the reopening of which has been banned or significantly restricted such as: gyms, colleges, etc.) as well as the spreading out of rent payments due to the COVID-19 crisis.
+Rent collection in Q3/2020 amounts to approx. 99.4%.

 Furthermore, in view of the reduced use, during the Report Period, of the Company's car parks which serve both the retail centers and malls segment and the office segment, the Company's revenues from operation of the car parks have decreased.
-Concurrently, the Company took cost-saving measures and was also entitled to an exemption from the payment of municipal property taxes for a three-month period, such that the adverse effect on the results of operations of the car parks is not material.
+Concurrently, the Company took cost-saving measures and in Q2/2020 was also entitled to an exemption from the payment of municipal property taxes for a three-month period.
+The total adverse effect on the results of operations of the car parks in Q3 amounted to approx. NIS 5 million.